mlampros/textTinyR/README.md

 ## textTinyR
 <br>

-The textTinyR package consists of text pre-processing functions for small or big data files.
-More details on the functionality of the textTinyR can be found in the package Vignette.
-The R package can be installed, in the following OS's: Linux, Mac and Windows.
+The *textTinyR* package consists of text processing functions for small or big data files.
+More details on the functionality of textTinyR can be found in [blog-post1](http://mlampros.github.io/2017/01/05/textTinyR_package/) and [blog-post2](http://mlampros.github.io/2018/04/04/extending_textTinyR_package/).
+The R package can be installed, in the following Operating Systems: Linux, Mac and Windows.
 However, there is one limitation : *chinese*, *japanese*, *korean*, *thai* or *languages with ambiguous word boundaries* are not supported.

 <br>